dotnet/csharpstandard/standard/variables.md

   - the variable is a *struct_type* variable and occurs as the left operand of a member access.
 - A variable shall be definitely assigned at each location where it is passed as a reference parameter.
   > *Note*: This ensures that the function member being invoked can consider the reference parameter initially assigned. *end note*
+- A variable shall be definitely assigned at each location where it is passed as an input parameter.
+  > *Note*: This ensures that the function member being invoked can consider the input parameter initially assigned. *end note*
 - All output parameters of a function member shall be definitely assigned at each location where the function member returns (through a return statement or through execution reaching the end of the function member body).
   > *Note*: This ensures that function members do not return undefined values in output parameters, thus enabling the compiler to consider a function member invocation that takes a variable as an output parameter equivalent to an assignment to the variable. *end note*
 - The `this` variable of a *struct_type* instance constructor shall be definitely assigned at each location where that instance constructor returns.